theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/x509-certificate.md

 - The certificate common name (CN) attribute contains the DNS name of the server.

 {: .box-tip }
-**Tip:** To display the Common Name (CN) of the certificate, double-click on the certificate in the Cetrificate Manager and navigate to the *Details* tab.
+**Tip:** To display the Common Name (CN) of the certificate, double-click the certificate in the Cetrificate Manager and navigate to the *Details* tab.

 ### Integrate X.509 certificate